zippunov/nodejs-cluster-test/README.md

-# Pixaera assignment

 ## Architecture

-The two most critical assignment requirements dictate the architectural solution.
+There where two most critical assignment requirements dictate the architectural solution.

 - Large payload size
 - Requirement to respond to the REST API call without waiting for data to be saved.